 Once I’ve gone through the list, I narrow it down to what I think we can accomplish in a year’s time.
 If it seems like too much, I consider combining two topics or figure out if I can relate one subject as a quick digression from something else.
 For example, one of our units is ponies; if they also wanted to learn about horses, I’d combine the two or just make one an offshoot from the other.

 I ended up with 15 unit studies this year, with some being very complex and others being short and sweet.
 I think it’s important to vary the length and complexity so kids don’t get bored or burned out.

 Now for the lesson planning part.
 I do another brain dump for each unit and look through Pinterest for ideas.
 I try to come up with a mix of field trips, hands-on activities, videos, writing or copywork, reading and a craft.

-I created these sheets to help plan unit studies; you can download it from my freebies page!
+I created these sheets to help plan unit studies; you can download it here!

 This is where I can get everything organized into a useful plan!
 This becomes my blueprint.
 As you can see above, I’ve filled out the subunits and main activities we will do.
 Next, I’ll find a book or two from the library that covers one or more of these topics and write those titles down to create a reading list.
 I’ll repeat that with videos to watch, likely from YouTube.

 The supply list is where I’ll write down EVERYTHING we’ll need for the activities I’ve chosen.
 For this particular unit study on dairy, we will need cream and milk, enzymes and rennet to make cheese, cultures to make yogurt, salt for our ice cream machine, containers for all of the above…the list goes on.
 If we were doing a lapbook, or science experiment, or craft, I’d write down those materials.